SimonDelord/UBI-Security/bastion-build/readme.md

 This is the repo that shows how to:
  - build a jumphost with all the relevant CLIs for the demo.
  - build the equivalent function as a container image.
+ - the syft tasks in Tekton (as unfortunately the base "syft tekton task" seems to be broken).

 You need:
  - cosign (for signing and verifying container images)